tuanio/image2latex/README.md

 ## Architecture

-This structure is very based on Seq2Seq architecture, it use one Convolutional Encoder and one RNN Decoder.
+This structure is based on Seq2Seq architecture, it use one Convolutional Encoder and one RNN Decoder.

 <div>
     <image src="https://deforani.sirv.com/Images/Github/Image2Latex/image2latex.png" />